The triangular theorem of eight and representation by quadratic polynomials: Proof

 For simplicity, in our escalator tree, we will ``push'' up all of the blocks to the top of the tree which are not dimension $1$.
 To do so, we will first build the tree with all possible choices of blocks which are not dimension $1$, and then escalate with only dimension $1$ blocks from each of the nodes of the tree, including the root (the empty set).
 Thus, every possible form will show up in our representation.
 This tree (without the blocks of dimension $1$) is depth at most $m$ in the number of blocks, but is of infinite breadth.
 Henceforth, we can consider the configuration $c$ to be fixed, and take the maximum over all choices of $c$.

 We will now see that the subtree from each fixed node is of finite depth.
 Consider the corresponding quadratic form $Q$.
-First note that the generating function for $Q$ when all $x_i$ are odd is the generating function for $Q$ minus the generating function with some $x_i$ even, and the others arbitrary, which is simply another quadratic form without any restrictions, taking $x_i\to 2x_i$.
-Thus, we have the generating function of a difference of finitely many quadratic forms, and hence we have the Fourier expansion of a modular form.
-Now we simply note that any quadratic form can be decomposed into an Eisenstein series and a cusp form (cf. \cite{Ono1}).
+First note that the generating function for $Q$ when all $x_i$ are odd is the generating function for $Q$ minus the generating function with some $x_i$ even, and the others arbitrary, which is simply the generating function for another quadratic form without any restrictions, taking $x_i\to 2x_i$.
+Thus, we have the difference of $\theta$-series for finitely many quadratic forms, and hence the Fourier expansion is a modular form.
+Now we simply note that any modular form can be decomposed into an Eisenstein series and a cusp form (cf. \cite{Ono1}).
 Using the bounds of Tartakowsky \cite{Tartakowsky1} and Deligne \cite{Deligne1}, as long as the Eisenstein series is non-zero, the growth of the coefficients of the Eisenstein series can be shown to grow more quickly than the coefficients of the cusp form whenever the dimension is greater than or equal to $5$, other than finitely many congruences classes for which the coefficients of both the Eisenstein series and the cusp form are zero.

 Therefore, as long as the Eisenstein series is non-zero, there are only finitely many congruence classes and finitely many ``sporadic'' integers which are not represented by the quadratic form.
 Thus, after dimension 5, there are only finitely many congruence classes and finitely many sporadic integers not represented by the form $f$.
 If at any step of the escalation, any of the integers in these congruence classes is represented, then we have less congruence classes, and only finitely many more sporadic integers which are not represented, so that the resulting depth is bounded.
 For the dimension 1 blocks, it is clear that the breadth of each escalation is finite, so there are only finitely many escalators coming from this node.
 Therefore, it suffices to show that the Eisenstein series is non-zero.